reiz/ansible_training/001_vagrant/README.md

 Vagrant will output a Vagrantfile into the current directory.
 A Vagrantfile describes one or multiple virtual machines.
 The generated Vagrantfile is a very simple example with many comments in it.
-It descrbes 1 virtual machines which is bade on the ubuntu/xenial64 box.
+It descrbes 1 virtual machines which is based on the ubuntu/xenial64 box.
 The VM can be started like that:

 ```